2025 Solar Incentives Guide for Scottsbluff, NE - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
+Now, solar installation projects started after January 1, 2022, and completed by the end of 2032, can qualify for a 30% tax credit.
+This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
 The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local Scottsbluff solar panel company.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local Scottsbluff solar panel installers.

 State & Local Solar Incentives